Forum of Culture and Arts of Uzbekistan Foundation: Youth and Education

 Program of Scholarships for Gifted Students active since 2006 designed to encourage and support talented and active junior and senior students.
-In 2012, about 100 became winners and 90 mln UZS have been made available.
+In 2012, about 100 became winners and 90 mln UZS was made available.

-Educational Grants Program provides scholarship since 2005 for university students covering tuition fees.
-In 2012, almost 137 gifted students have become winners of the program.
-Grants worth over 612 mln UZS have been paid to cover their tuition fees.
+Educational Grants Program provided scholarship since 2005 for university students covering tuition fees.
+In 2012, almost 137 gifted students became winners of the program.
+Grants worth over 612 mln UZS had been paid to cover their tuition fees.